jmheyd/jmheyd.github.io/_posts/2016-05-27-sinatra-assessment.md

 <p>My project has a College model and a User model (and a model that joins them).</p>

 <h3>The <em>has_many</em> relationship</h3>
 <p>In my project, a user can make a list of colleges they would like to tour.
 A user can have many colleges on their list.
-Also, a college can have have users who add the college to their list.</p>
+Also, a college can have many users who add the college to their list.</p>

 <h3>User Accounts</h3>
 <p>Users must sign up and create an account to create a college list.
 Nobody else can view their list or modify their list.
 In addition, users may leave notes about each college that only they can view, edit or delete.</p>